unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 = What If I Want To Start From A Blank Form? =

-If your project requires you to develop a specific form for your WordPress website, and you’re comfortable with building forms, our blank template gives you a fresh canvas to create any type of form you’d need.
+If your project requires you to develop a specific form for your WordPress website, and youâ€™re comfortable with building forms, our blank template gives you a fresh canvas to create any type of form youâ€™d need.

 Steps To Create A Blank Form